 In recent years, the academic discourse experienced the rise of alternative factor models, e.g., in the form of the Hou, Xue, and Zhang (2014) q-factor model.
 We refer to the extended background information provided by the original authors for further information.
 The q factors can be downloaded directly from the authors’ homepage from within

 We also need to adjust this data.
-First, we discard information we will not use here.
-Then, we rename the columns with the “R_”-prescript using regular expressions and write all column names in lower case.
-You can try sticking to a consistent style for naming objects, which we try to illustrate here - the emphasis is on try.
+First, we discard information we will not use in the remainder of the book.
+Then, we rename the columns with the “R_”-prescript using regular expressions and write all column names in lowercase.
+You should always try sticking to a consistent style for naming objects, which we try to illustrate here - the emphasis is on try.
 You can check out style guides available online, e.g., Hadley Wickham’s

 tidyverse style guide.

 Our next data source is a set of macroeconomic variables often used as predictors for the equity premium.
 Welch and Goyal (2008) comprehensively reexamine the performance of variables suggested by the academic literature to be good predictors of the equity premium.
-The authors host the data updated to 2020 on Amit Goyal’s website.
-Since the data is a .xlsx-file stored on a public Google drive location, we need additional packages to access the data directly from our R session.
+The authors host the data updated to 2021 on Amit Goyal’s website.
+Since the data is an XLSX-file stored on a public Google drive location, we need additional packages to access the data directly from our R session.
 Therefore, we load

 Usually, you need to authenticate if you interact with Google drive directly in R. Since the data is stored via a public link, we can proceed without any authentication.